Coppernic/PcscSample/README.md

 # PcscSample
-Sample application for PC/SC reader on C-One e-ID and Access-ER.
+Sample application for PC/SC reader on C-One2 e-ID and Access-ER HID.

 ## Prerequisites